techidaily/site-facebook/source/_posts/are-digital-assistants-dialling-into-personal-preferences.md

  Facebook told the BBC that it blocks brands from advertising based on microphone data.
 Google is not listening you, so it claims, stating "categorically" that it does not use any "utterances" from when your chosen hotword is used, or share them with third parties.

- Additionally, app developers must adhere to the[Google developer policy](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU36541/https://play.google.com/about/developer-content-policy/) .
+ Additionally, app developers must adhere to the [Google developer policy](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU36541/https://play.google.com/about/developer-content-policy/) .
 This specifies that apps do not breach privacy by using recordings from Google Assistant.

  It's a compelling argument.
 Despite that feeling that our conversations are being used to target ads, it is nothing to do with chat, and more to do with location, and proximity to other devices where discussions have lead to searches.